 This 4-day Project Management Professional bootcamp gives participants the confidence and skills they need to pass the PMP certification exam.
 Participants examine the PMP exam’s five process groups and ten knowledge areas.
 Provided study materials include four proprietary training books, an online training course, fifty-three online PDU credits, and PMP application preparation tool.
 This course satisfies part of PMI’s continuing education requirement.

 The University of Central Florida provides part-time and full-time courses in web development, data analytics, digital marketing, and UX/UI in Orlando and Sanford/Lake Mary, Florida.
-Students can also take advantage of career services to encourage better preparation for the future, including career coaching, mock interviews, and workshops.
 The bootcamps are offered through UCF’s Division for Continuing Education in partnership with Trilogy Education Services.

 This 18-week program offers a comprehensive introduction to digital marketing.
 Using tools such as MailChimp, HTML/CSS, CRMs (Customer Relationship Management software), Google Analytics, and Facebook Insights, students will complete projects using digital marketing skills.
 Students will learn brand and content strategy, lead generation, automation, backlinking, and conversion tracking.
 Graduates will be able to create and drive effective social media strategy.